Our Mutual Friend Review

 Bella Wilfer (Anna Friel) and John Rokesmith begin to understand one another.

 There are two notable romances, vastly different and eventually interweaving.
 The first and main romance is between Lizzie Hexam and Eugene Rayburn, a difficult love story between classes.

 The second is between John Rokesmith and Bella Wilfur, which is my preferred pairing of the two.
 I have a fondness for characters who fall in love slowly, especially when one or both parties initially scorned the match.
 Moreover, Our Mutual Friend makes use of introspective voiceovers for a number of the characters.
 It is a technique that works here in establishing motivation and exposition yet manages not to be clumsy.
 It helps to develop both love stories in a thoughtful unobtrusive manner.

 Eugene Rayburn (Paul McGann) and Lizzie Hexam (Keeley Hawes) share a quiet wedding ceremony after his attack.

 Our Mutual Friend is a well plotted and directed mini-series with a great deal to offer that should keep any period drama aficionado entertained.
 It has comedy, drama, love, crime and a great many likable characters.
 Whether or not you have read the book you will likely enjoy this riveting and romantic production.

 “You pierce my soul.
 I am half agony, half hope.

 I have loved none but you.”

-You can buy Our Mutual Friend on Amazon Instant Video or just get the DVD:If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+You can buy Our Mutual Friend on Amazon Instant Video or just get the DVD:Pin this article to read later!
+And make sure to follow us on Pinterest.